RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 - Binance Futures trailing stop orders always execute as market orders when triggered, that is, you cannot set a limit price for the order.
 This is different from spot where you can specify a limit price for trailing stop orders.
 This is accounted for via the constant `SUPPORTS_LIMIT_PRICE_FOR_TRAILING_STOP_ORDERS`.
 - Binance fAPI does not support OTOCO orders, that is, the creation in one go of position + TP + SL.
 Therefore, we send 3 separate orders ([link](https://dev.binance.vision/t/how-to-implement-otoco-tp-sl-orders-using-api/1622/14)).
-- Binance fAPI does not support `fetchPosition` for future and perpetual markets, see workaround in `getUserOpenPositionBySymbol`
+- CCXT does not support `fetchPosition` for Binance future and perpetual markets, see workaround in `getUserOpenPositionBySymbol`
 - Binance fAPI does not support `closePosition`, see workaround in `closePositionBySendingOppositeMarketOrder`
 - In Binance it seems the settle currency is always the same as the quote currency.
 When implementing other exchanges, if this is not the case, we should consider reviewing the `completeMarketSymbol` function.